 Four Deuces - Some Saturdays, Noon to 4 pm

 Crystal Palace - Every Friday.
-Alternating Saturdays in the Summer.
-7 pm with Big Rig Karaoke.
+Many Saturdays in the Summer, sometimes not when bands alternate.
+7 pm with Big Rig Karaoke

 Johnny Ringo's - 10th St., turn North just off of Allen.
 Every Sunday evening.